-The first one is easiest and one trainers will inevitably be familiar with.
-Searching a Pokemon name will show you, you guessed it, all of that Pokemon.
+The first one is the easiest and one trainers will inevitably be familiar with.
+Searching a Pokemon name will show you, you guessed it, every single of those species you have.
 So, if you search "Charizard" it will show you all the Charizard you have.

 There are various basic keyword search terms you can use, too.
 The following is a list you can use to filter by.
 The results they will yield are self-explanatory, so, for example, "legendary" will show you all of your legendary Pokemon.